Headquarters of the Estonian Defence Forces: History

 The first headquarters of the Estonian military was initially formed on 6 December 1917, as the Staff of the Estonian Division.
 The formation of the headquarters was conducted by Andres Larka and Jaan Soots.
 The Staff of the Estonian Armies was officially established on 26 November 1918, with Andres Larka becoming the Chief of Staff.
 In 1926, the Staff of the Estonian Armies was abolished and its functions were transferred to the General Staff, which was subordinate to the Minister of War.
 In 1929, the General Staff and the Administrative Agency were joined into the Staff of the Defence Forces.
 On 1 April 1937, it was renamed the Staff of the Armies.
 The headquarters was abolished in 1940, after the Soviets occupied Estonia.

 The headquarters was re-established on 31 October 1991, as the General Staff of the Defence Forces, with Ants Laaneots becoming the Chief of Staff.
 In 1995, based on the Navy and Air Force Departments of the General Staff, the Navy Staff and the Air Force Staff became independent units.
 In 2001, the Army Staff also became independent.
 In 2009, the General Staff was renamed the Headquarters of the Estonian Defence Forces.

 Structure

 The Headquarters of the Estonian Defence Forces is mainly tasked with counseling and supporting the activities of the Commander of the Estonian Defence Forces, planning the activities of the Defence Forces, organizing the training of the Defence Forces, planning and coordinating military operations, and preparing and organizing mobilization.
 It is headed by the Chief of Staff of the Headquarters, who commands the staff and corresponding subordinate units.
-The headquarters consists of various departments: the General Department, Strategic Communication Department, Personnel Department (J1), Operations Department (J3), Logistics Department (J4), Analysis and Planning Department (J5), Signals Department (J6), Training Department (J7), and Budget and Finance Department (J8).
+The headquarters consists of various departments: the General Department, Strategic Communication Department, Personnel Department (J1), Military Intelligence Centre (J2), Operations Department (J3), Logistics Department (J4), Analysis and Planning Department (J5), Signals Department (J6), Training Department (J7), and Budget and Finance Department (J8).